 The Cultural competence in Health: A review of the evidence book was launched in Alice Springs in May, 2018.
-This resources reviews the available international evidence on cultural competence in health care settings in Australia, Canada, New Zealand and the U.S.A.
+This resource reviews the available international evidence on cultural competence in health care settings in Australia, Canada, New Zealand and the U.S.A.
 It provides readers with a clear and systematic overview of the evidence about interventions and indicators applied to enable systems agencies, or professionals to work effectively in various cross-cultural health care situations.
 Cultural competency is critical to reducing health disparities experienced by Indigenous and other ethnic minority populations and has become a popular concept in these countries for improving access to high-quality, respectful and responsive health care.
 Policy makers, health practitioners, researchers and students are in need of a summary of what works in applying the evidence to improve systems, services and health practice.
 The book’s objectives are to:

 - Consider the significance of cultural competence and how it has been defined, including the use of similar terms;